 Hi, I’m Louise and I’m an artist… Of Sorts!

 I'm originally Poole, a town in the County of Dorset, England.
 Although I did a brief stint at what is now Bournemouth Arts University, my education and career for the last decade has been focused on Customer Service, Tourism and Events.
 In 2016, following a need to update my qualifications and a desire to get a little bit more life experience, I moved to Canada to study at Niagara College.
 It is at this point that I met my boyfriend (he was my landlord, yes it's like a movie!) and the rest, as they say, is history.
-We currently live together in Niagara Falls, with our two Australian Shepherds: Fitz and Etch.
+We currently live together in Niagara Falls, with our Australian Shepherd: Fitz.

 I've always needed creative outlets: sewing, photography, writing, jewellery making or painting and two years ago I rediscovered my love of printmaking.
 Following some great courses, I joined Poole Printmakers; a local printmakers and artist cooperative.
 In conjunction with this, through Poole Adult Education, I took courses in Photography, Creative Writing and Watercolour Painting and when I wasn’t doing any of those things I worked at a children’s theme park, right up until it was time to move.